-Permission is granted to Auburn University to ma discretion, upon request of individuals or institution reserves all publication ons and at their expense.
-The author
+Permission is granted to Auburn University to make copies of this dissertation at its discretion, upon request of individuals or institutions and at their expense.
+The author reserves all publication rights.

-Signature of Author

-Ī Date of Graduation

 VITA

 James Warren Zanzot was born on 9 May 1972 in North Kingstown, Rhode Island, the son of Douglas H. and Diana M. Zanzot.
 He spent most of his youth in Sudbury, Massachusetts.
 He attended Reed College in Portland, Oregon, graduating with a Bachelor of Arts degree in Biology in 1994.
 At Reed, his curriculum focused on plant biology and ecology and his senior thesis addressed the non-mycorrhizal status of the Brassicaceae.
 Upon graduation, he was invited to serve in the Peace Corps in Niger, West Africa.
 As an agroforestry extension agent, he encouraged subsistence farmers to plant trees to combat desertification and supplement their income.
 It was in Niger that he was given the Zarma name "Djibo".
 He earned his Master of Science in Botany and Plant Pathology at Oregon State University in 2004, writing a thesis on the potential for the sudden oak death pathogen, Phytophthora ramorum, to infect plant species of conservation concern and tanoak-associated species in Oregon.
 After completing his MS, he worked as a forest pathology technician in the laboratory of Dr. David Rizzo at the University of California, Davis.
 From there he came to the Forest Health Dynamics Laboratory in the School of Forestry and Wildlife Sciences at Auburn University.
 He is married to Jocelyn (Eisenberg) Zanzot, with whom he has two daughters, Veronica and Violet.